w3f/Grants-Program/applications/Shopbring.md

 Consumers who shop do not directly use cryptocurrency to make payments on the e-commerce platform, but instead issue commissioned shopping orders and lock the payment amount in the system.
 Other shopping agents can freely accept the order, complete the shopping on the specific e-commerce platform, and then ship it to the consumer's delivery address.
 After consumers receive the commodity, they confirm the receipt on chain, and finally the system pays the locked amount and tips to the shopping agents.

 > In the process of shopping, consumer has not used legal currency, and the payment amount does not need to be hosted by a third party.
 Shopbring network consensus ensures the security of funds; there is a legal currency transaction between the e-commerce user and the e-commerce platform, and the security of funds is guaranteed by the state's compliant payment companies.
 Assuming that the e-commerce user did not complete the task, he could not get the amount locked in the chain.
 Suppose that the buyer completes the task of purchasing on behalf, and the consumer receives the commodity but does not confirm the arrival of the commodity, he cannot recover the unlocking amount.
-It is difficult to avoid such disputes, so we need to introduce the role of "supervisor" in our system to solve the ownership problem of locked amount through dispute arbitration.
+It is difficult to avoid such disputes, so we need to introduce the role of "arbitrator" in our system to solve the ownership problem of locked amount through dispute arbitration.
 In order to make the platform grow healthily, we also need to build a credit incentive mechanism.
 Good behavior increases credit, bad behavior deducts credit, and airdrops tokens according to the proportion of credit value.

 ### Project Details